Federal Lawsuit Against President Trump's Business Interests Allowed To Proceed

 Messitte rejected the "cramped interpretation" of the term offered by the Justice Department.
 He wrote that the term applies to "any profit, gain or advantage" of value that Trump has gotten from foreign, the federal or domestic governments.

+"I think it comes as a surprise to many people that there are terms in the Constitution, individual words that at this late date, 230-plus years into the operation of the Constitution, that those have never been authoritatively adjudicated," said Mikhail.

+The judge's decision clears the way for the Maryland and District of Columbia legal teams to begin the discovery process, which could include requesting sensitive financial information from President Trump and the Trump Organization.

-"We continue to maintain that this case should be dismissed, a position that was shared by a New York court in a related case.
-The Justice Department is reviewing the order and determining next steps to continue vigorously defending the President," said Andy Reuss, a spokesman for the Justice Department.
+The Justice Department, which represents Trump in this matter, argues the clause is not relevant to Trump's businesses.
+"We continue to maintain that this case should be dismissed," said Andy Reuss, a spokesman for the Justice Department.

-It's the second victory for Maryland Attorney General Brian Frosh and District of Columbia Attorney General Karl Racine, who were granted legal standing to sue Trump in March.
-They allege their jurisdictions are economically and financially harmed as political and diplomatic officials shift their business to Trump's downtown Washington, D.C. hotel from nearby convention centers owned by those governments.
+It's the second victory for Maryland Attorney General Brian Frosh and D.C.
+Attorney General Karl Racine, who were granted legal standing to sue Trump in March.
+They allege their jurisdictions are economically and financially harmed as political and diplomatic officials shift their business to Trump's downtown Washington, D.C., hotel from nearby convention centers owned by those governments.

+"Today's historic ruling is a substantial step forward to ensure President Trump stops violating our nation's original anti-corruption laws," said Racine.
+"The Constitution is clear: The president can't accept money or other benefits from foreign or domestic governments."

-After opening shortly before the 2016 election, the Trump International Hotel has quickly became a favorite gathering place for President Trump's supporters, who frequently hold fundraisers and conferences there.
+After opening shortly before the 2016 election, the Trump International Hotel has quickly became a favorite gathering place for the president's supporters, who frequently hold fundraisers and conferences there.
 Foreign governments have also frequently held events and put dignitaries up in the hotel.

-"The fact is, Trump is taking money from foreign governments," Maryland Attorney General Brian Frosh told reporters after a hearing in January.
-"He's taking money from the United States that's he's not entitled to, and he's also receiving payments from states — all that violate his oath of office."
+The hotel is housed in the Old Post Office, which is owned by the federal government and leased by the Trump Organization.
+Legal challenges to the Trump Organization's lease on the property have not succeeded.